Petty cash

 When the fund gets low, e.g. $20 remaining, the custodian requests a top up and submits the vouchers for reimbursement.
-Assuming the vouchers add up to $80, an $80 top up cheque is issued and an $80 debit towards office expenses is recorded.
-Once the cheque is cashed, the custodian again has cash at the original amount of $100.
+Assuming the vouchers add up to $80, an $80 top up check is issued and an $80 debit towards office expenses is recorded.
+Once the check is cashed, the organization again has cash at the original amount of $100.

 Audit controls

 Oversight of petty cash is important because of the potential for abuse.
-Examples of petty cash controls include a limit (such as 10% of the total fund) on disbursements and monthly audits by someone other than the custodian.
-Use of petty cash is sufficiently widespread that vouchers for use in reimbursement are available at any office supply store.
+Examples of petty cash controls include a limit on disbursements and monthly audits by someone other than the custodian.

 The petty cash daybook is one of the daybooks used in bookkeeping and the double-entry bookkeeping system.